cython/cython/.github/ISSUE_TEMPLATE/3_blank_issue.md

 ---
 name: Blank Issue
-about: Anything is not a "bug" or a "feature request".
+about: Not a "bug" or a "feature request".
 DO NOT post support questions here, use "I NEED HELP" link.
 title: ""
 labels: ''
 assignees: ''